CanastaWiki/Canasta-Documentation/faq.md

 # Frequently asked questions

-## Why shouldn't we use the Canasta image's repo?
+## Why shouldn't we use the Canasta image repositories?

-The stack repo, regardless of which type you choose (Docker Compose, Kubernetes, etc.), will clone the appropriate Docker *image*, which is pre-built for your convenience and will be pulled when you first start up Canasta.
-The source code could technically be used to build the Docker image, but that is really not necessary; that would be like building your own binary from source code instead of just downloading the binary provided to you by the developers.
+Regardless of what stack you use (Docker Compose, Kubernetes, etc.), downloading Canasta will clone the appropriate Docker *images* (for CanastaBase and Canasta), which are pre-built, not the original code repositories.
+The source code for these Docker images could technically be used to build them locally, but there is no benefit to doing that - unless you are planning to do development on that code.

 ## Why does Canasta use Apache instead of Nginx?

-Canasta uses Apache because the Wikimedia Foundation uses Apache to run Wikipedia and its other projects.
-By sticking as close to the Wikimedia Foundation's technology stack as possible, we get the best chance at running MediaWiki without bugs and in a sustainably maintainable way.
+Canasta (really, CanastaBase) uses Apache because the Wikimedia Foundation uses Apache to run Wikipedia and its other projects.
+Sticking as close to the Wikimedia Foundation's technology stack as possible gives the best chance of running MediaWiki without bugs, now and in the future.

 ## Does Canasta have a version that uses Nginx instead of Apache?

-At the moment, the base Canasta image does not offer an Nginx flavor.
+At the moment, the CanastaBase image does not offer an Nginx flavor.
 However, anyone is welcome to make a derivative image of Canasta (instructions to do this are on another page) and replace Apache with Nginx as desired.